markneto/CA_2/README.md

 Learning Outcomes:
 Through my struggles, I gained valuable insight into the difficulties faced by beginners in the field of mobile programming.
 I also discovered the importance of perseverance and resourcefulness in overcoming these challenges.
 This experience has provided me with a deeper understanding of the complexities involved in developing Android applications using Android Studio.

+Conclusion:
-CIn light of my experiences, I respectfully request that Professor Saravanabalagi Ramachandran consider the challenges I faced in attempting to complete this project.
-While I was unable to fulfill all the requirements, I devoted significant time and effort to learning and understanding the material.
+In light of my experiences, I respectfully request that Professor Saravanabalagi Ramachandran consider the challenges I faced in attempting to complete this project.
+Although I was unable to fulfill all the requirements, I devoted significant time and effort to learning and understanding the material.
 I am confident that with further guidance and support, I will be able to improve my skills and accomplish more advanced tasks in the future.

 For the next project, I commit to allocating even more time to study and practice, ensuring that I can perform better and meet the expected requirements.
 I believe that with dedication and hard work, I can overcome the obstacles I faced during this project and successfully develop Android applications using Android Studio.
 Despite these setbacks, I remain committed to learning and improving my Android Studio skills.

 ## APK Releases